Click

 -AL- is ambiguous (albert, cavalry, wallet, altar).
 But if we add a U, the sound is clear: "waulrus".

-My thanks to "Moon..." for this suggestion.
+____________________My thanks to "Moon..." for this suggestion.

 Tuesday, October 9, 2007: "vacceen" for "vaccine"

 -INE is a highly variable sequence as regards pronunciation.
 You can never know whether it will be pronounced with a long-I (supine, alpine, porcine), short-I (determine, engine, porcine), or long-E (machine, pristine, morphine).
-Either -ENE or -EEN would be clear, at least in the singular. -EEN is clearer, since it does not allow pronunciation of another syllable after the N, which -ENE might, especially in the plural, "vaccenes" (compare aborigines, bases (plural of basis).
+Either -ENE or -EEN would be clear, at least in the singular. -EEN is clearer, since it does not allow pronunciation of another syllable after the N, which -ENE might, especially in the plural, "vaccenes" (compare aborigines, bases (plural of basis).-CC- is an odd but predictable spelling before E or I, having the value of -KS-, so we can leave that.

 Today's word, then, resolves to "vacceen".